YoffeG/PyDynamicaLC/Python/README.md

 PyPI Package Release
 =======

 The initial version (0.0.2) is now available on PyPI.
-It can be pip-installed as follows: "pip install pydynamicalc"
+It can be pip-installed as follows:

+    # pip install pydynamicalc

 PyAstronomy
 =======